-More and more people are starting to smoke very early.The teenagers smoking since the age of 12-16 when the brain is still undergoing major changes.
+More and more people are starting to smoke very early.
+Teenagers have been smoking since the age of 12-16, when the brain is still undergoing significant changes.

-Smoking very early creates long-term addiction, and 40% of smokers between 30-45 years old, smoke more than one pack a day.
+Smoking very early creates long-term addiction and 40% of smokers between 30-45 years old smoke more than one pack a day.

-Despite all this information, you continue to keep this physical addiction and psychological controller, because it is not so easy to get rid of it once it is in your habit.
+Despite all this information, you continue to keep this physical addiction and psychological controller because it is not so easy to get rid of it once it is in your habit.

 SMOKING HAZARDS

 Nicotine: it is a highly active neurotransmitter that stimulates the brain and produces addiction.
-Often it is used as an insecticide.
+Often, it is used as an insecticide.

 Tar: known as a material for paving roads, it is a residual substance stored in the lungs.
 It contains over 50 carcinogenic chemicals.